zhangdongqin/bacDENOVO-nf/README.md

 # bacDENOVO-nf
- A genome assemble and annotation pipeline for bacteria
+ A genome assemble and annotation pipeline based on nextflow and docker for bacteria

 ## Quick Start
 1. -STEP01: